 It’s always good to make sure you’re informed before you make big purchasing decisions.
 If you’re in the market for an American fridge freezer, you’ll want it to be reliable and you’ll want to use it for many years to come.
 We get asked a lot of questions about American fridge freezers as they’re a really popular product among homeowners in the UK.
 Here are the most frequently asked questions and our answers:

-How to Move an American Fridge Freezer
+How Do you Move an American Fridge Freezer?

 Moving a regular fridge freezer can seem like a daunting task.
 Moving an American fridge freezer is even harder.
 Here are some tips to help things go smoothly.

-Note that you will need to remove the contents of the fridge before moving it, including the shelving.
+Note that you will need to remove the contents of the American fridge before moving it, including the shelving.
 These glass shelves really add to the weight of the unit so take them out and keep them safe.
 It is likely you will have to remove the fridge doors and defrost it as well (more on that later).
 If you don’t have to remove the doors, make sure they are fastened shut.

 When it comes to moving the appliance, ideally it will be moved vertically.
 The best way to do this is to obtain a moving dolly.
 They’re readily available for purchase or rental and will make life a lot easier.
 If you can’t get a hold of one, don’t worry.
 If there’s enough of you, you can try carrying it (though you may want to invest in some lifting straps).
 Remember to bend your knees and keep your back straight when lifting.

 If there’s not enough manpower you can create your own transportation system with some objects you can find around the house.
 You need four plastic lids (or anything kind of disc shaped) that will go under each foot of the unit.
 If you’re moving it over laminate or wooden floors then some material to go between the disc and floor is advised to eliminate damage to the floor.
 An alternative to this is getting an old section of carpet to put it on and drag.
 This will make things a bit easier but the dolly is most effective.